1/3 of all births are done through a C-Section.

 A recent study has really brought to light an interesting aspect of giving Birth.
 A recent study suggested that at least 34% of all childbirths are done as a C-section.

 This begs the question….are all of these C-sections medically necessary?
-It is certain that the number of C-sections are increasing.
+It is certain that the number of this procedure is increasing.

-Giving birth by Cesarean section or also called Cesarean section and C-section can be a difficult choice.
+Giving birth by Cesarean section, also called Cesarean section, can be a difficult choice.
 For many it becomes a life saving measure during an emergency while giving birth.
 It is another valid option other than vaginal delivery.

 The raise in number of C-sections is astounding.
 Consider that in 1970 only 6 percent of all births were by C-section.
 Back in 2005 that number had increased 5 times to over 30% of pregnancies.

-C-section is a abdominal surgery then through the uterus to allow for the birth of a child.
+For this type of surgery, it is often through the abdomen, then through the uterus to allow for the birth of a child.
 It is often considered riskier than vaginal birth but both procedures cause a risk for mortality of both the baby and the mother.

 The following are several reasons to have a C-section planned:

 1.)
-A previous C-section – although not must – having a previous C-section does not prohibit you from ever having a vaginal delivery again
+A previous C-section – although not a must – but having a prior procedure does not prohibit you from ever having a vaginal delivery again.

 2.)
 Your baby is Breech [Bottom first]